wp-plugins/corner-ad/readme.txt

 A: The Corner Ad has square form, so it is recommended to use proportional images.

+= Q: Is supported the plugin "Corner Ad" on mobiles? =

+A: Yes it is.
+From the version 1.0.5, the "Corner Ad" plugin was re-implemented, to replace Flash, as the base technology, by SVG, that is supported natively by the most popular browsers, even its mobile versions.

 == Screenshots ==
 1. Corner Ad Preview
 2. Plugin Installation